tkaczmarzyk/specification-arg-resolver/README.md

 (assuming that `firstName` is `String` and `customerId` is a numeric type)

-There is also `OnTypeMismatch.IGNORE` type which ignores specification containing mismatched parameter (except `spec = In.class` - in this specification type only mismatched parameter values are ignored).
+There is also `OnTypeMismatch.IGNORE` type which ignores specification containing mismatched parameter (except `spec = In.class` - in this specification only mismatched parameter values are ignored, but other ones which are valid are used to build a Specification).
 For example, for the following endpoint:
 ```java
  @RequestMapping(value = "/customers", params = { "id" })